-While you are tuned to an RDS station, the station name or the call letters will appear on the display instead of the frequency.
-RDS stations may also provide the time of day, a program type (PTY) for current programming and the name of the program being broadcast.
+While the radio is tuned to an RDS station, the station name or call letters will appear on the display instead of the frequency.
+RDS stations may also provide the time of day, a program type (PTY) for current programming, and the name of the program being broadcast.

-XMTM Radio Satellite Service (USA Only): XMTM is a continental U.S. based satellite radio service that offers 100 coast to coast channels including music, news, sports, talk and children's programming.
-XMTM provides digital quality audio and text information, including song title and artist name.
-A service fee is required in order to receive the XMTM service.
-For more information, contact XMTM at www.xmradio.com or call 1-800-852-XMXM (9696).
+XM[TM] is a satellite radio service that is based in the 48 contiguous United States.
+XM[TM] offers 100 coast-to-coast channels including music, news, sports, talk, and children's programming.
+XM[TM] provides digital quality audio and text information that includes song title and artist name.
+A service fee is required in order to receive the XM[TM] service.
+For more information, contact XM[TM] at www.xmradio.com or call 1-800-852-XMXM (9696).